-Our vision is to be a successful and profitable investment company focusing on technology, travel, leisure and media businesses.
+Our vision is to be a successful and profitable investment company focusing on technology, travel, leisure and media sectors with a particular focus in the fields of big data, machine learning, telematics and the internet of things (IoT).
 We will achieve this by identifying early stage or turnaround opportunities that require investment and or have the potential for a reverse takeover.
 We will invest into businesses with content and delivery capability that engage customers, monetise the user experience and have potential to scale.